DesignInTheBlack/Elevate/README.md

 - If a token doesn’t map correctly, verify the following:
   1. The design token is properly **exported** in the token file.
   2. The design token is correctly **imported** and **configured** in `design.ts`.
-  3. All relevant **rules** are updated for your use case and structured correctly.
+  3. All relevant **rules** are updated for your use case and structured correctly in the files folder and `syntax.ts`.
-  4. The design token or subsequent rules are included in **`declarationMap.ts`** in an entry for the property you are trying to map.

 </details>